 Go behind the scenes of our EQUINOX trial for heat pump owners

-We're no longer accepting participants for the EQUINOX trial this winter, but if you put your details down here, we'll contact you when we set up our 2023/24 EQUINOX trial.
+The first EQUINOX winter trial is over now, but if you put your details down here, we'll contact you when we set up our 2023/24 EQUINOX trial.

 Our flexibility team work on amazingly geeky stuff to help automate and optimise energy use in the future green energy system.